When I finish up a program cycle, I always look back at my journal notes and evaluate what worked and what could have been better.

 - Body Control

-Below, I’ll describe what what your training method should help you develop within each of these categories.
+Below, I’ll describe what your training method should help you develop within each of these categories.
 If your training method doesn’t pass the test, it may be time to make a change.

 The 1st Essential Outcome of a Quality Fitness Program: Build a Strength Foundation